 Want to Binge Watch “Expeditie Robinson” Abroad?
-Here’s the Best WayLast Updated by Gray Williams on November 03, 2019
+Here’s the Best WayLast Updated by John Bennet on October 23, 2020

 “Expeditie Robinson” is a popular reality TV program in the Netherlands; a derivative of the US-based original reality TV program “Survivor” in which everyday people are taken to an exotic location and largely left to fend for themselves while competing in challenges for rewards and to avoid facing elimination from the show.

 When only two contestants remain, previously eliminated out contestants decide which of the remaining two played the best game and a winner is declared, earning a large amount of prize money in the process.

 In 2014, former model and Dutch TV presenter Nicolette Kluijver replaced Evi Hanssen as host.
 The show’s original presenter, Ernst-Paul Hasselbach, hosted it from 2000 until 2008 when he died tragically in a Norwegian car crash.

 The only way to legally and safely view current episodes of “Expeditie Robinson” from outside of The Netherlands is to do so while using a virtual private connection (VPN).